-The original tantric mind-stream of the Celtic School of Buddhism, and indeed the Order of the Longing Look, goes back to the magical activity of Padmasambhava.
+The original tantric mind-stream of the Celtic Buddhist Lineage, and indeed the Order of the Longing Look, goes back to the magical activity of Padmasambhava.
 Padmasambhava is a mythical figure from the Tibetan Buddhist traditions.
 The influential meditation teacher Chogyam Trungpa was an important link to this cycle of Dharma unfolding now.

 Columcille belonged to the western lineage to which Merlin also belonged.
-This masculine green energy stream is both shamanic and tantric, holding significant links to the east from the Bronze Age.
+This masculine green energy stream is both shamanic and tantric, holding significant links to the east from as early as the Bronze Age.

 Any path of Buddhism can only be about undoing the ego, not a re-doing of it in some sort of subtle spiritual materialism.
 This is usually a lengthy process requiring determination and courage, the fearlessness of a warrior.

-The Celtic School provides support in this process, as well as some of the skillful means to accelerate progress in the removing of barriers to love/enlightened mind.
+The Celtic Buddhist Lineage provides support in this process, as well as some of the skillful means to accelerate progress in the removing of barriers to love/enlightened mind.

 It does this by not only promoting meditation and the mutual-enquiry of 'basic' Buddhism, but also by tribal contact and encouragement, setting it all against a framework of shamanic and tantric paradigms.

 The latter taps into the Celtic mindstream, hidden Celtic archetypes originating from a melting pot of influences transmitted to Europe during the early and mid-Bronze age.

 This lineage is only now emerging.
 It may not yet be officially recognized, but that doesn't make it any less authentic.